Package manager concepts

 PKGget |

-No real problems, except that most of them default to run as root, which some users object to.
+* above).
 These have the highest level of compatibility with the host system, as they were compiled to link against all the exact same libraries as in the host. |

 SFSget |

-If install to the main filesystem, a reboot is
+If install to the main filesystem, a reboot

+the filesystem.
 In a container, is available immediately.
 The disadvantage in a container is that the app may be noticeably slower to start and run.
 Some SFS apps work on the main-filesystem, but not in a container, due to the more severe security restrictions. |

 Appi |